Bruce Lander

-Bruce Thomas Lander (born 13 November 1946) was the first Independent Commissioner Against Corruption in South Australia.
-He was replaced by Ann Vanstone on 2 September 2020.
-He was formerly a Judge of the Federal Court of Australia.
+Bruce Thomas Lander (born 13 November 1946) is a former Australian judge and public figure, who is best known for his role as the first Independent Commissioner Against Corruption in South Australia (replaced by Ann Vanstone on 2 September 2020), and as a former Judge of the Federal Court of Australia.
+He was appointed to this position in 2011, and has since made significant contributions to the field of corruption prevention and enforcement in Australia.

+Prior to his appointment as Independent Commissioner Against Corruption, Lander served as a judge in the South Australian District Court and as a commissioner in the South Australian Equal Opportunity and Human Rights Commission.
+He has a reputation as a fair and impartial judge, with a strong commitment to justice and the rule of law.

+Throughout his career, Lander has been recognized for his contributions to the legal profession, and has received numerous awards and honors for his work.
+He has also been an active member of various professional organizations, and has served on several committees and boards related to the administration of justice and human rights.

+Despite his achievements, Lander remains a relatively low-profile public figure.

-Early life and education
+Early life and educ.ation

 Bruce Lander was born on 13 November 1946, the son of George and Shylie Hamilton (née Taylor).
 After completing his secondary education at Unley High School, Lander studied law at the University of Adelaide, graduating in April 1968.